alvarosainzpardo/.kickstart/README.md

 # .kickstart
-Kickstart config files for git and ssh
+Personal kickstart config files for git and ssh

 ## Use